Alphabets

 “Smart” translation

 By default, codons with any missing data are translated as missing data (the X character).
-However, in certain cases it might be possible to guess: for example (in the standard genetic code), CTN necessarily translates to a Leucine because all four possibilities (CTA, CTC, CTG, and CTT) do.
+However, in certain cases it is possible to guess: for example (in the standard genetic code), CTN necessarily translates to a Leucine because all four possibilities (CTA, CTC, CTG, and CTT) do.
 Similarly, both AGC and TGC encode a Serine, so WGC also necessarily encodes a Serine.
 The option smart=True turns on automatic detection of those case, based on the table of ambiguity characters in the nomenclature for nucleotide codes reproduced in the table below:

 Symbol